Eternal Sunshine Deluxe: Brighter Days Ahead: Commercial performance

-In the United States, Brighter Days Ahead's first-week streams and downloads helped return Eternal Sunshine to number one on the Billboard 200, earning 137,000 album-equivalent units, including 98.45 million on-demand streams and 61,000 album sales.
-With the reissue, Eternal Sunshine claimed its 3rd non-consecutive week at number one, after more than a year away; further, Eternal Sunshine has the largest positional jump to number one (bolting 87-1) since Travis Scott’s Days Before Rodeo.
+In the United States, Brighter Days Aheads first-week streams and downloads helped return Eternal Sunshine to number one on the Billboard 200, earning 137,000 album-equivalent units, including 98.45 million on-demand streams and 61,000 album sales.
+With the reissue, Eternal Sunshine claimed its 3rd non-consecutive week at number one, after more than a year away; further, Eternal Sunshine has the largest positional jump to number one (bolting 87-1) since Travis Scott's Days Before Rodeo.
 It was the most consumed album of the week, returning at number-one on both Billboard Top Vinyl Albums and Top Album Sales charts, claiming its 2nd non-consecutive week at number one.

 Short film

 Concurrently with the reissue's release on March 28, a short film titled Brighter Days Ahead premiered via Grande's YouTube channel.
 Written and directed by Breslauer and Grande, the short film is set 70 years after the events of the "We Can't Be Friends (Wait for Your Love)" music video; Grande stars as Peaches, the fictional character introduced in the video.
 Three songs from the standard edition of the album and three from the reissue's bonus tracks are featured in the film.
 Co-produced by London Alley, the Lucky Bastards, Republic Records, and Grande, fan screenings of Brighter Days Ahead were held on March 30 in Boca Raton, Chicago, Los Angeles, and New York City.